 The SEA Transition Program

-We provide hands on experiences in house such as micro business skills, daily living skills, exercise, art projects, and other integrated community activities.
+We provide hands on experiences in house such as micro business skills, daily living skills, art projects, and other integrated community activities.
 Our team of trained support staff facilitates the process of regulation and teach functional skills so students can work as independently as possible.
 All therapeutic services are fully push-in and integrated into the activities that the students participate in.
 Therapists support on the vocational trips, on job sites and throughout the school day.
 This supports the generalization of skills across a variety of people and contexts.
+Life skills experiences for meal planning/cooking, hygiene, doing laundry, managing money, self-advocacy, preparing a resume/portfolio, interviewing skills, etc can be practiced in SEA’s Mock Apartment as well as in the community.
 Our recreation/leisure program allows students to become intrinsically motivated in a healthy lifestyle by providing fun experiences.
-As students’ progress, they are met with the opportunity to determine job preferences and learn to work with growing independence, while staying regulated, as they make contributions in the work place and in other public environments.
+As students progress, they are met with the opportunity to determine job preferences and learn to work with growing independence and stay regulated while contributing to society.

 The Transition Team